Syntactic ambiguity

-Syntactic ambiguity, also called structural ambiguity, amphiboly or amphibology, is a situation where a sentence may be interpreted in more than one way due to ambiguous sentence structure.

-Syntactic ambiguity arises not from the range of meanings of single words, but from the relationship between the words and clauses of a sentence, and the sentence structure underlying the word order therein.
-In other words, a sentence is syntactically ambiguous when a reader or listener can reasonably interpret one sentence as having more than one possible structure.
+Syntactic ambiguity, also known as structural ambiguity, amphiboly, or amphibology, is characterized by the potential for a sentence to yield multiple interpretations due to its ambiguous syntax.
+This form of ambiguity is not derived from the varied meanings of individual words but rather from the relationships among words and clauses within a sentence, concealing interpretations beneath the word order.
+Consequently, a sentence presents as syntactically ambiguous when it permits reasonable derivation of several possible grammatical structures by an observer.

-In legal disputes, courts may be asked to interpret the meaning of syntactic ambiguities in statutes or contracts.
-In some instances, arguments asserting highly unlikely interpretations have been deemed frivolous.
-A set of possible parse trees for an ambiguous sentence is called a parse forest.
-The process of resolving syntactic ambiguity is called syntactic disambiguation.
+In jurisprudence, the interpretation of syntactically ambiguous phrases in statutory texts or contracts may be done by courts.
+Occasionally, claims based on highly improbable interpretations of such ambiguities are dismissed as being frivolous litigation and without merit.
+The term parse forest refers to the collection of all possible syntactic structures, known as parse trees, that can represent the ambiguous sentence's meanings.
+The task of clarifying which meaning is actually intended from among the possibilities is known as syntactic disambiguation.

 Different forms

 Globally ambiguous

-A globally ambiguous sentence is one that has at least two distinct interpretations.
-In this type of ambiguity, after one has read or heard the entire sentence, the ambiguity is still present.
-Rereading the sentence cannot resolve the ambiguity because no feature of the representation (i.e. word order) distinguishes the distinct interpretations.
-Global ambiguities are often unnoticed because the reader tends to choose the meaning he or she understands to be more probable.
+A globally ambiguous sentence is one that has at least two distinct interpretations and where reading the entire sentence does not resolve the ambiguity.
+Globally ambiguous sentences exist where no feature of the representation (i.e. word order) distinguishes the possible distinct interpretations.
+Global ambiguities are often unnoticed because readers tend to choose the interpretation they understand to be more probable.
 One example of a global ambiguity is "The woman held the baby in the green blanket."
-In this example, the baby, incidentally wrapped in the green blanket, is being held by the woman, or the woman is using the green blanket as an instrument to hold the baby.
+In this example, the baby, incidentally wrapped in the green blanket, is being held by the woman, or the woman is using the green blanket as an instrument to hold the baby, or the woman is wrapped in the green blanket and holding the baby.

 Locally ambiguous

 A locally ambiguous sentence is a sentence that contains an ambiguous phrase but has only one interpretation.
-The ambiguity in a locally ambiguous sentence briefly persists and is resolved, i.e., disambiguated, by the end of the utterance.
-Sometimes, local ambiguities can result in "garden path" sentences, in which a structurally sound sentence is difficult to interpret because one interpretation of the ambiguous region is not the ultimate coherent interpretation.
+The ambiguity in a locally ambiguous sentence briefly stays and is resolved, i.e., disambiguated, by the end of the speech.
+Sometimes, local ambiguities can result in "garden path" sentences, in which a structurally correct sentence is difficult to interpret because one interpretation of the ambiguous region is not the one that makes most sense.